pskfyi/color-systems/design-principles.md

 Color names echo through the rest of your design space.
 Even subtle distinctions in names can have meaningful ramifications.
 There is a world of connotative difference between Gray and Silver, or Water and Ocean.

+There is a special benefit to each color name starting with a different letter.
+It allows you to succinctly represent colors and color combinations, which is helpful in documentation, design, and development.

 ## Treat Colors Equally

 Players have favorites, and want to see their favorites get equal treatment.
 If you add a color to a system, you should be prepared to give it just as much love as you've given to your other colors.